 There are many different types of epilepsy brain surgery.
 The type your child might have depends on their type of seizures, and where the seizures begin in their brain.
-Here are some of the most commonly performed types of epilepsy surgery.
+Here are some of the more common types of epilepsy surgery.

 Multiple subpial transection

-This surgery is not very common, but is performed when it’s not possible to remove the part of the brain that’s causing the seizures.
+This surgery is only rarely done.
+It is done when it is not possible to remove the part of the brain that is causing the seizures.
 The surgeon will make a series of cuts to separate the damaged part of the brain from the surrounding area.
-This stops seizures moving from one part of the brain to other parts.
+This stops seizures moving from one part of the brain to others.

-This surgery separates the two hemispheres (halves) of the brain.
-It is mainly used for generalised seizures, particularly frequent drop attacks.
-It is sometimes used for myoclonic seizures that affect the whole body.
-It is also sometimes used for severe focal seizures that start in one hemisphere and spread to the other.
+During this surgery the 2 hemispheres (halves) of the brain are separated.
+It is mainly used for generalised seizures, particularly frequent drop attacks, (tonic and atonic seizures), and myoclonic seizures that affect the whole body.
+It is also used for severe focal seizures that start in one hemisphere and spread to the other.

-This is major surgery to separate, or remove, one half of the outer layer of the brain from the other.
-It is performed in children who have seizures because one half of their brain is badly damaged or not working properly.
+This is major surgery to remove or separate (disconnect) one half of the outer layer of the brain from the other.
+It is for children who have seizures as a result of one half of their brain being badly damaged or not working properly.
+Removal of one hemisphere is called ‘hemispherectomy’.
 Sometimes the hemisphere is not removed, but completely disconnected from the rest of the brain.
-This is called ‘hemispherotomy’.
+This is called hemispherotomy.

 Epilepsy Action wishes to thank Dr Richard Appleton, consultant paediatric neurologist at Alder Hey Children’s Hospital, Liverpool, UK, for his contribution.

 This information has been produced under the terms of The Information Standard.

 - Updated May 2016To be reviewed May 2019